 - Ensure the house is equipped with a security system and locks that your senior loved one cannot master, such as a sliding bolt lock above his or her range of vision.
 A number of alarms are available, from something as simple as placing a bell over door knobs, to highly-sensitive pressure mats that will sound an alarm when stepped upon, to GPS devices that can be worn, and more.
 It’s also best to register for the Alzheimer’s Association’s Safe Return Program.

 - Disguise exits by covering doors with curtains, placing non-permanent folding barriers strategically around doorways, or by wallpapering or painting doors to match the surrounding walls.
 You may also try placing “NO EXIT” signs on doors, which can sometimes deter those in the earlier stages of dementia from trying to exit.

 - An additional danger for those facing difficulties with wandering and Alzheimer’s is the increased risk of falling.
 Go through each room of the home and tackle any tripping concerns, such as eliminating throw rugs, extension cords, and any obstructions which may be blocking walkways, adding extra lighting, and placing gates at the top and bottom of stairways.

 It’s important to keep in mind that with guidance and direction, wandering is not necessarily a problem.
 Go for a walk outside together anytime weather permits and everyone is in the mood to be mobile, providing the additional advantage of fresh air, physical exercise, and quality time together.

-Although often tricky to manage, North Hollywood caregivers from JFS Care are specially trained to be both vigilant and proactive in deterring wandering.
+Although often tricky to manage, JFS Care’s elderly home care services in Los Angeles and surrounding areas are specially designed to help deter wandering.
 Our compassionate team of professionals implement creative tactics to help older adults with dementia stay relaxed and content.
-Give us a call at (213) 383-2273 to find out more about our top-rated dementia care services in North Hollywood and the surrounding communities.
+Give us a call at (213) 383-2273 to find out more about our elderly home care services in Los Angeles and the surrounding communities.